jbhender/Stats506_F20/activities/week6/README.md

 3. Include a column 'p-value' giving a p-value from a chi-squared test comparing the 2 x 2 tables for each demographic characteristic and OHX exam status.

+Please push a copy of your script to your `Stats506_public` repository before the end of class.